Cherry Hill Criminal Defense Lawyers

 Knowledgeable Criminal Defense Lawyers Protect The Rights Of Those Accused Of Criminal Offenses In Cherry Hill And Throughout New Jersey

 Perhaps you had one too many drinks and you hopped in the car and drove home.
 Next thing you know, there are flashing red lights in your rearview mirror and you are being charged with driving under the influence of alcohol or drugs (DUI/DWI).
 Or maybe you got into a tussle when someone got under your skin and now face a charge of assault.
-Whether your crime is a juvenile crime, a traffic violation, or something more serious, we’ve got your back.
+Whether your crime is a juvenile crime, a traffic violation, or something more serious, our Cherry Hill Criminal Defense Lawyers have got your back.

 The Cherry Hill criminal defense lawyers at Aydelotte & Scardella Law LLC are knowledgeable and experienced and we aggressively fight the charges brought against our clients.
 Our dedicated legal team represents clients throughout New Jersey, providing personal attention to each case and developing a strategic, tailored defense of the charges brought against you.